TransMac

 Symptom: Files are corrupt after copy.

-Problem: The file system on the disk is corrupt.
+Cause: The file system on the disk is corrupt.

 Solution: Use a disk checking